 Though racing is in his DNA as a third-generation driver, Earnhardt Jr. created his own path as one of the most successful and legendary drivers of all time.
 In this compelling conversation, Earnhardt Jr. shares how his unmatched dedication to the sport led to 50 victories in NASCAR’s top two national touring series, 26 NASCAR Cup race wins and multiple victories in the sport’s most prestigious race, the Daytona 500.

-Dale Earnhardt Jr. is a third-generation racer in a family forever connected to American motorsports.
+A member of the NASCAR Hall of Fame, Dale Earnhardt Jr. is a third-generation racer in a family forever connected to American motorsports.
 His innate ability and intrinsic instincts behind the wheel have propelled him to 50 victories in NASCAR’s top two national touring series, but his common-sense charisma and down-to-earth disposition has catapulted his popularity well beyond the race track, resulting in a record 15 consecutive NASCAR Most Popular Driver awards.

 Earnhardt Jr. won 26 NASCAR Cup races and is one of only 11 drivers to have multiple victories in the sport’s most prestigious race, the Daytona 500, winning in 2004 and 2014.
 As owner of JR Motorsports, Earnhardt Jr.’s NASCAR Xfinity Series team has won 44 races and series championships in 2014, 2017 and 2018.